 In line with the requirements of the Fire and Rescue Service National Framework 2018, MFRA publish an Integrated Risk Management Plan (IRMP).
 The IRMP requires the Authority to identify all foreseeable risks and develop plans to manage those risks, which may affect the community of Merseyside, regional authorities and national authorities.
-A new IRMP 2017-20 was approved by the Fire Authority and published on 23rd February 2017.
-On the recommendation of the CFO, following a number of significant local and national incidents, the Authority approved an IRMP supplement in July 2019 that increased the number of available fire appliances from 26 to 30 and increased the number of firefighters from 620 to 642.
-The plan also increased the number of staff in Protection roles (legislative fire safety) to help make commercial and public buildings safer.
-The IRMP supplement extended the IRMP to 2021.

-The IRMP continues to affirm the Authority's commitment to maintain operational response times despite continuing reductions in Government financial support.
+A new IRMP 2021-24 was approved by the Fire Authority and published on 30th June 2021.
+The IRMP included proposals to meet the challenges it faces whilst aspiring to continue to deliver an excellent service to the residents of Merseyside; socio-economic vulnerability to fire and other risks; impact and requirements of the Grenfell enquiry report; impact of fire and rescue service inspection; marine and weather-related incidents such as flooding; and the increased risk of terrorism.
+In general, our work to deliver against the IRMP has progressed well and ensures the Authority's commitment to maintain operational response times despite continuing financial challenges.
 The IRMP aims to match resources to demand by having more fire appliances available during the day to attend emergency incidents and deliver home and business safety advice, with numbers decreasing as demand decreases during the evening.

-During 2021/22, the Authority will consult with all relevant stakeholders on its IRMP for 2021 to 2024.
-This plan will contain proposals being considered by the Authority in order meet the challenges it faces whilst aspiring to continue to deliver an excellent Service to the residents of Merseyside.
-The IRMP will take into account existing and emerging risk(s), demand and vulnerability such as; the ageing population of Merseyside; socio-economic vulnerability to fire and other risks; impact and requirements of the Grenfell enquiry report; impact of fire and rescue service inspection; marine and weather-related incidents such as flooding; and the increased risk of terrorism.
-In general, our work to deliver against the current IRMP has progressed well but there are key areas that the Authority wishes to address between 2021 to 2024 to improve public safety and reinvest in the services we provide.

-Mission & Aims
+Vision, Purpose & Aims